Rezanans-wow/BZ-antiddos/Pterodactyl-intergration/README.md

 2. -
 3. -

-✔️ Best work with CrowdSec
+✔️ Works best with CrowdSec
 <h3>At the moment, this mini-script is not a way to protect against DDoS attacks.
 And only a way to block the "Bad" ASN providers, which are used by ip stressers</h3>